mbwong/mbwong.github.io/content/sections/aboutme.md

 Hello!
-I am an assistant professor in management and strategy with a joint appointment in economics at [HKU Business School](https://www.hkubs.hku.hk/).
+I am an assistant professor in management and strategy, with a joint appointment in economics, at [HKU Business School](https://www.hkubs.hku.hk/).

 I am an applied microeconomist.
 I study labor, housing, and money markets, with a particular interest in understanding how market institutions shape economic outcomes.